OS2iot/OS2iot-docs/source/maintenance-guide/maintenance-guide.rst

 Generate migrations
 ~~~~~~~~~~~~~~~~~~~

-If you make some changes in the database you need to generate the migration.
-In the console you write: "npm run generate-migration <your name of the migration>".
+If you modify or adds an entity (or more than one entity) and/or relationships you then need to generate a migration.
+In the console you write: :code:`npm run generate-migration <your name of the migration>`.
 Then a migration file
-will be created in a Migration folder.
+will be created in a migration folder.
+The folder path is specified in :code:`ormconfig.json`.
 A timestamp will be added to the name to indicate when the migration has been generated.
-If no changes are made to the database, nothing will happen.
+If no changes have been made to the entity classes, no migrations are generated.

 Run migrations
 ~~~~~~~~~~~~~~~~
 When the project is starting, a new command will be called automatically.
 This happens every time you run the program because of a prestart script.
-The command is run-migrations which runs all the pending generated migrations in the Migrations folder, starting from the oldest migration.
-If there is no pending migrations then nothing will happen.
+The command is :code:`run-migrations` which runs all the pending generated migrations in the Migrations folder, starting from the oldest migration.
+In the pending migrations, the :code:`up` block will be executed.
+If there are no pending migrations then no migrations will be runned.

 It will happen in both debug and prod mode.

 Revert migration
 ~~~~~~~~~~~~~~~~~~
-If you later on wish to revert a migration you can write npm run migration:revert.
+If you later on wish to revert a migration you can write :code:`npm run typeorm migration:revert`.
 Then the latest runned migration will be reverted.
+What happens is that the :code:`down` block in the latest runned migration will be executed.
 You can continue to do this until you reach the desired migration.
+The generated migrations will not be deleted when you are reverting so when you run the project again, the migrations will be runned with the :code:`up` block unless you manually deletes them.

 Show migration
 ~~~~~~~~~~~~~~~~
-If you are in doubt which migrations has been run, then you have the possibility to write npm run migration:show in the console.
+If you are in doubt which migrations has been run, then you have the possibility to write :code:`npm run typeorm migration:show` in the console.
 Then the migrations will be shown in the console, and if [X] is marked at a migration it means that it has been run.
 Otherwise it will be an empty [] which means that is has NOT been run.

 Maintaining the docs